deliveryhero/lymph/docs/api/core_api.rst

 .. class:: ServiceInstance()

+    Describes a single service instance.
     Normally created by :meth:`ServiceContainer.lookup() <lymph.core.container.ServiceContainer.lookup()>`

-    .. method:: connect()
+    .. attribute:: identity

-        :return: :class:`lymph.core.connection.Connection` to this service instance
+        The identity string of this service instance

-    .. method:: disconnect()
+    .. attribute:: endpoint

-        Disconnects from this service instance.
+        The rpc endpoint for this

 .. currentmodule:: lymph.core.connections